Please feel free to reach out to any of us if there are any questions!

-A semantic data model makes Caosdb very flexible!
-This does not only mean that the data structures can be adjusted any time by the user, but also that it is easy to extend the data stored in Caosdb.
-Thus Caosdb grows with you needs!
+A semantic data model makes LinkAhead very flexible!
+This does not only mean that the data structures can be adjusted any time by the user, but also that it is easy to extend the data stored in LinkAhead.
+Thus LinkAhead grows with your needs!

-Caosdb is designed in a way that allows to integrate Caosdb into existing workflows in a minimally invasive fashion.
+LinkAhead is designed in a way that allows to integrate LinkAhead into existing workflows in a minimally invasive fashion.
 It is open source, can be extended and has no closed or restricted intefaces or data formats.

 The semantic solution for FAIR data management